jmchong0603/ncalc/app/src/main/assets/doc/scoping.md

 ## Scoping

-By default, all symbols are “global” in Symja, i.e. they can be read and written in any part of your program.
+By default, all symbols are “global�? in Symja, i.e. they can be read and written in any part of your program.
-However, sometimes “local” variables are needed in order not to disturb the global namespace.
+However, sometimes “local�? variables are needed in order not to disturb the global namespace.
 Symja provides two ways to support this:

 * lexical scoping by `Module`, and